What mechanisms cause cutaneous flushing?

 - Uncommon to rare potentially life-threatening flushing

 - Systemic mastocytosis

 - Renal cell carcinoma

 - Ciguatera fish poisoning

 - Parkinson disease, dysautonomia and orthostatic hypotension, migraines, multiple sclerosis, brain tumors, epilepsy, autonomic hyperreflexia, Horner syndrome, Frey syndrome

 Benign Cutaneous Flushing

 Flushing is most often physiologic (benign cutaneous flushing).
 It is more common in women than men.
 Common precipitants include fever, exercise, warm temperatures, spicy foods, and alcohol.
 In fair-skinned persons, flushing (or blushing) often occurs in response to strong emotion, which perhaps evolved as a nonverbal means to express arousal or display vigor.
 Although blushing historically was thought attractive, it may produce anxiety and distress in some contemporary patients.

 Rosacea is characterized by acneiform inflammation of the central face, with erythema, flushing episodes, telangiectasias, and often papules and pustules.
-Eye lesions, such as blepharitis, conjunctivitis, episcleritis, and keratitis with corneal ulcers also occur. ...
+Eye lesions, such as blepharitis, conjunctivitis, episcleritis, and keratitis with corneal ulcers also occur.
+It is common in ...